-Back in the 17th century, Galileo conceived an experiment in which he dropped two objects of different composition and mass together from the top of the Tower of Pisa.
-As the two objects hit the ground at exactly the same time, he deduced that in a vacuum all bodies fall at the same speed.
+Back in the 17th century, Galileo conceived an experiment, without making it in practice, in which he dropped two objects of different composition and mass together from the top of the Tower of Pisa.
+In his theory, as the two objects hit the ground at exactly the same time, he deduced that in a vacuum all bodies fall at the same speed.
 This is what we call the universality of free fall or equality of gravitational and inertial mass, which Albert Einstein later stated as the equivalence principle and made it the basis of his theory of general relativity.

 Although it has recently been verified with a degree of precision on the order of 10-13, this principle is nonetheless being pushed to its limits by new theories seeking to reconcile gravitation with fundamental nuclear and electromagnetic interactions, which predict that it could be violated at very weak levels.
 The Microscope1 satellite will probe these limits further and test the principle with a precision on the order of 10-15.
 In space, it is possible to study the relative motion of two bodies in almost perfect and permanent free fall on an orbiting satellite, shielded from perturbations encountered on Earth (notably seismic perturbations), over the course of several months.